spotinst/help/src/docs/billing-engine/get-started/connect-azure.md

-# Connect Your Azure Billling Account to Billing Engine
+# Connect Your Azure Billing Account to Billing Engine

 The procedures on this page describe how to connect your Microsoft Azure Billing Account to Billing Engine.